SHARE

 Common Q+A’s About Oat Milk

-If you have an allergy to nuts, then you are able to enjoy other allergy-free plant-based milk such as soy milk, rice milk, coconut milk, hemp milk, flax milk, rice milk, and the list goes on!
+If you don't like oats, then try my other plant-based milks such as soy milk, rice milk, coconut milk, hemp milk, flax milk, rice milk, and the list goes on!

 When properly stored in the refrigerator, oat milk lasts for up to 1 week, at best.
 Usually, I like to consume my batch within the first 2-3 days.
 The great thing is that making a new batch isn’t hard at all.